Friendship coach for sensitive millennial leaders | Rani Gupta, MSW

 • You can hold space for others, but it’s never reciprocated

-• You’re trying new things - that new members-only gym, a book club meeting, a conversation at the coffee shop - but you still haven’t been able to find your people
+• You’re trying to put yourself out there - going to that new gym, attending a book club meeting, striking up a conversation at the coffee shop - but you still haven’t been able to find your people

 • You know that friendships change as you get older, and you know you have lots to offer as a friend…yet, you’re wondering how you ended up feeling so alone